-Designate a safe room where you can stay during a tornado in your home or other places you go frequently.
+In your home or other places you frequent, designate a safe room where you can stay during a tornado.
 Good safe room options include bathrooms, interior hallways, the center of a building, and spaces on the ground floor away from windows.